christiandipert/UT-Course-Availability-Tracker/README.md

 In the dynamic academic environment of UT Austin, certain courses may lack a waitlist option, requiring vigilant monitoring to secure enrollment.
 This script automates the process, continuously checking for status changes and notifying users via text message when a coveted course becomes available.
 By leveraging this tool during its early testing phase, users can gain a competitive edge in course selection and enrollment.

-Key Features:
+# NOTE:

-Specifically tailored for the University of Texas at Austin's course system.
+This script is in EARLY TESTING and ONLY WORKS IF DUO MOBILE IS SET TO CALL YOU!
+OTHERWISE it will NOT WORK!
+I am working to hopefully add functionality for mobile app users and text message users.

-Early testing phase to refine functionality and usability.
+# Key Features:

-Real-time monitoring of course availability and status changes.
+- Specifically tailored for the UT course system.
-Instant text message notifications when a course spot opens up.
+- Allows you to 'snipe' non-waitlisted classes that randomly open and close.
-Customizable settings to meet individual preferences and needs.
+- Customizable settings to meet individual preferences and needs.

 ### Usage: